 Recollective: Vancouver Independent Archives Week 2018 Issue with Laura Cuthbert, Regent Park Film Festival, and more

 Artspeak Radio Digest (September 18–November 27, 2018) was a three-month long program, run in partnership with Vancouver Co-op Radio a community radio station based in the Downtown Eastside since 1973.
 Taking the form of an audio journal, Artspeak Radio Digest was an expanded approach to the organization’s publishing program.
-Each show has been conceived as an issue of an audio journal.
+Each show was conceived of as an issue of an audio journal.
 Interdisciplinary in its approach, the digest format featured new commissions, sound works, poetry, radio plays and music amongst other forms utilizing radio as a medium.
 The program was collectively produced and hosted by Brady Cranfield, Gabi Dao, Emma Metcalfe Hurst and Autumn Schnell with support from Bopha Chhay and Erik Hood.

 For the duration of Recollective 2018, ‘Artspeak Radio Digest’ dedicated a show to feature various artistic and institutional approaches and practices that engage the Archive.
 Dan Pon, grunt gallery archives manager, and Emma Metcalfe Hurst, Artspeak Radio Digest host, interviewed Laura Cuthbert and Morgan Wheeler from Populous Map, Ananya Ohri from Regent Park Film Festival's Home Made Visible and featured excerpts from Sara Diamond's Women's Labour History project.
 Following the broadcast, the show has been archived on the Artspeak and Co-op Radio websites.

 CFRO 100.5 FM / coopradio.org